C.5.1

-The Doppler effect is a wave phenomenon where an observer detects a different frequency from the one emitted by a source, because the source and observer are moving relative to each other along the line of wave travel.
+The Doppler effect is a wave phenomenon where an observer detects a frequency different from the frequency emitted by a source because the source and observer move relative to each other along the line of wave travel.

 A mechanical wave is a wave that transfers energy through a material medium by oscillations of the particles of that medium.
-Sound is mechanical, so it needs air, water, metal, or some other material to travel through.
-For sound, it makes sense to ask whether the source or the observer is moving relative to the medium.
+Sound is mechanical, so it needs air, water, metal, or some other material.
+For sound, you can sensibly ask whether the source or the observer is moving relative to the medium.

 An electromagnetic wave is a transverse wave made of oscillating electric and magnetic fields that can transfer energy through a vacuum.
 Light, microwaves, radio waves and X-rays are electromagnetic waves.
 They do not need a medium, and in a vacuum they travel at the same speed for all inertial observers.